BDC Hamburger Icon

 1. Determine if you have the right hardware: If you have a credit card machine and card reader, check for the NFC mobile payments image; it looks like three bowed lines indicating a wireless signal.
 If your card reader has that image, you already have the proper hardware for accepting Apple Pay.

 2. Buy the proper hardware if necessary: If you don’t have a card reader or if your card reader accepts only magnetic stripe cards and chip cards, you must replace it with one that supports NFC payments.
-Card readers that support NFC will have the word “tap” in their description and cost between $49 and $79.
-Contact your credit card processor and buy an NFC-enabled reader.
+Card readers that support NFC will have the word “tap” in their description and typically cost between $29 and $79.
+Contact your credit card processor or a third-party supplier to buy an NFC-enabled reader.

-3. Find out if your credit card processor supports Apple Pay: Contact your credit card processor or facilitator — or check its website — to see if the company supports Apple Pay.
-If it does — and you have the correct NFC-enabled hardware — your business can accept Apple Pay.
+3. Find out if your credit card processor supports Apple Pay: Contact your credit card processor or facilitator to see if the company supports Apple Pay.
+If it does and you have the correct NFC-enabled hardware, your business can accept Apple Pay.

-5. Train your staff on accepting Apple Pay: Your staff must instruct customers to hold their phones near the NFC reader to pay.
-Your team must also know how to select Apple Pay as the payment type in your POS system
+5. Train your staff on accepting Apple Pay: For in-person transactions, your staff must instruct customers to hold their phones near the NFC reader to pay.
+Your team must also know how to select Apple Pay as the payment type in your POS system.

-1. Find a credit card processor that supports Apple Pay: Most top card processors enable Apple Pay for their clients.
+1. Find a credit card processor that supports Apple Pay: Most top credit card processing companies enable Apple Pay.
 Check out our review of Helcim, our Square review, our Chase Payment Solutions review and our review of Stax to learn more about credit card processors that support Apple Pay.

-2. Sign up for an account with your credit card processor: After selecting a credit card processor with the pricing and features you need, set up your account.
+2. Sign up for an account with your credit card processor: After selecting a credit card processor, set up your account.
 Ensure Apple Pay is enabled.

-3. Order NFC-enabled credit card readers: Obtain your NFC-enabled credit card readers and set up and test your system.
+3. Order NFC-enabled credit card readers: Obtain NFC-enabled credit card readers from your processor or a compatible third-party seller.

 Read more >> Factors to Review When Choosing a Credit Card Payment Service